adamhadani/logtools/README.md

 	the ip/user agent using the filterbots tool.
 	Notice the use of named match groups syntax in the regular expression - (?P<name>...).
-	The ips/useragents files are not specified in commandline and therefore are assumed to be defined in ~/.logtoolsrc or /etc/logtools.cfg.
-For example bots black list files, see data/examples directory.
+	The ips/useragents files are not specified in commandline and therefore are assumed to be defined in ~/.logtoolsrc or /etc/logtools.cfg as described above.
+For an example bots black list file, see the included data/examples directory.
 	The option --print is used to actually print matching lines, rather than just report the filtering statistics.

 	```